Gabriel Arias Player Props: Guardians vs. Astros

 Gabriel Arias At The Plate

+- In 42.4% of his 59 games this season, Arias has picked up at least one hit.
+He's also had seven multi-hit games.

-- He has hit a long ball in 6.9% of his games this year, and 2.3% of his trips to the dish.
+- He has homered in four games this year (6.8%), homering in 2.2% of his chances at the plate.

-- In four games this season (6.9%), Arias has picked up an RBI, including two games with multiple runs batted in.
+- In four games this year (6.8%), Arias has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.